Abolitionist children's literature: Representation of the slave

 Authors of abolitionist children’s literature grappled with notions of race, racial hierarchies, African and slave cultures in different ways.
-Often black enslaved characters were portrayed as feeble, helpless victims.
+Black enslaved characters were often portrayed as feeble, helpless victims.
 It is only in the more radical examples of abolitionist literature that slave characters are shown to be brave, cunning and curious, usually in the context of resistance.
-Abolitionist authors attempted to both portray Black characters as morally and intellectually equivalent to whites — and importantly, white readers — and to make readers pity them by characterising them as feeble and in need of rescue from virtuous white emancipators.
+Abolitionist authors attempted to both portray black characters as morally and intellectually equivalent to whites — and importantly, white readers — and to make readers pity them by characterising them as feeble and in need of rescue from virtuous white emancipators.
 Portraying the slave as physically broken by slavery affirmed the abolitionist message in a visceral way.

 Abolitionist children’s fiction in the United States was almost exclusively written by white authors for white audiences.
 A sub-genre of abolitionist fiction was the 'white abduction story', wherein the reader was encouraged to ‘put themselves in the shoes’ of an enslaved person of colour.
 White abduction stories would typically have the reader imagine themselves in the place of a Black slave character or have a white character enslaved.
 These narratives are designed to elicit sympathy for the enslaved and to deconstruct racial barriers between their white readers and people of colour.
 The visual device of role reversal in woodblock illustrations accompanying abolitionist texts sometimes portrayed whites in chains and had a similar persuasive aim.